epicnerd1990/hawgts/TO-DO.md

     - File permissions?
 - Confirm icon pack is up to date with latest icon list
 - Group configuration options in folders/subfolders more
+- Should have a flow for each global thats updated with content from the template that is ONLY activated when the template changes.
+This will maintain user overrides of template settings until they change the template, which will then reset everything.
 - KWGT > TASKER - Create "custom" service call **0%**
     - Use HA templates for simplicity?
 - Set up and build Tasker plugin **0%**